nibrivia/blog.olivia-data/content/about.md

 ---
 title: "About"
+date: 2017-11-20
 ---

 Under construction... comments welcome on Twitter [@nibrivia](https://twitter.com/nibrivia).

+## How to read this blog

+I read posts in (up to) three waves, and my posts will generally be written to facilitate that type of reading.

+1. A rapid scroll-through looking at **titles and graphs**,
+2. If I want to know more, I **read the text**, or just the sections that are interesting,
+3. If I want to know more, I **read the code** for the technical details.

+This means that the plots should tell the whole story on their own, the text will provide deeper interpretation, and the code and comments walk through the technical details.

 <!-- Olivia Brode-Roger is an MIT student, and R user.
 She has other interests such as cooking, biking, and writing. -->